ietf-wg-dnsop/draft-ietf-dnsop-must-not-sha1/draft-ietf-dnsop-must-not-sha1.md

 Because of RSASHA1 and RSASHA1-NSEC3-SHA1's non-zero use, deployed validating resolvers MAY be configured to continue to validate RRSIG records that use these algorithms.
-Validating resolvers deployed in more security strict environments MAY wish to treat these RRSIG records as an unsupported algorithm.
+Validating resolvers deployed in more security strict environments MAY treat these RRSIG records as an unsupported algorithm.

 # Security Considerations